Triple Crown (snooker): Career Triple Crown winners

-Ronnie O'Sullivan has won 23 Triple Crown titles—the most won by any player.
+Ronnie O'Sullivan has won 23 Triple Crown titles – the most won by any player.

-Eleven players have completed a career Triple Crown: Steve Davis, Terry Griffiths, Alex Higgins, Stephen Hendry, John Higgins, Mark Williams, Ronnie O'Sullivan, Neil Robertson, Mark Selby, Shaun Murphy, and Judd Trump.
+Eleven players have completed a career Triple Crown: Steve Davis, Terry Griffiths, Alex Higgins, Stephen Hendry, John Higgins, Mark Williams, Ronnie O'Sullivan, Neil Robertson, Mark Selby, Shaun Murphy and Judd Trump.
 Only Davis, Hendry and Williams have won all three Triple Crown events in the same season.
-Hendry is the only player to have achieved the feat twice, in the 1989–90 and 1995–96 seasons.
+As of 2025, Hendry is the only player to have achieved the feat twice, in the 1989–90 and 1995–96 seasons.

-On winning the 1999 Masters, Higgins held all three Triple Crown titles at the same time but his victories spanned two separate seasons.
-O'Sullivan came close to holding all three titles at once, making the final of all three events in 2014; he won the Masters and UK titles that year but not the World title, despite being the defending champion for the second successive year.
+On winning the 1999 Masters, John Higgins held all three Triple Crown titles at the same time but his victories spanned two separate seasons.
+O'Sullivan came close to holding all three titles at once, making the final of all three events in 2014.
+He won the Masters and UK titles that year but not the World title, despite being the defending champion for the second successive year.
 Only O'Sullivan and Hendry have managed to successfully defend all three Triple Crown events.
 In 2013, Robertson became the first player from outside the United Kingdom to complete the career Triple Crown.

 Following his win in the 2018 UK Championship, O'Sullivan surpassed Hendry's previous record of 18 Triple Crown titles, and has now won 23.
-Trump is the latest player to have achieved a career Triple Crown, winning both the Masters and World Championship in the 2018–19 season after having already won the UK Championship in 2011.
+As of 2025, Trump is the latest player to have achieved a career Triple Crown, winning both the Masters and World Championship in the 2018–19 season after having already won the UK Championship in 2011.